jatinchawda1503/rally_timings/README.md

 1. **Add Rally Leaders**
    - Enter the leader's name
    - Set their march time in seconds (how long it takes to reach the castle)
-   - Add delay in seconds (how many seconds AFTER the first rally this one should hit)
+   - Set Arrival Offset in seconds (how many seconds AFTER the first rally this one should hit)
    - Click "Add Rally Leader"

 2. **Review Your Team**
    - Leaders are automatically sorted by start time (earliest first)
-   - Edit march times and delays by clicking the edit button
+   - Edit march times and arrival offsets by clicking the edit button
    - Remove leaders if needed

 3. **Preview Launch Strategy**